-Radiographic Inspection 3D X Ray – 2D
+Radiographic Inspection 3D X-Ray – 2D

-The purpose of radiographic inspection is to detect internal physical defects which are not otherwise visible in electronic components.
-The radiographic techniques reveal such flaws as presence of foreign objects, improper interconnecting wires, inhomogeneities in materials, improper positioning of elements, voids in the die attach material or encapsulating, etc.
+The purpose of the radiographic inspection is to detect internal physical defects which are not otherwise visible in electronic components.
+The radiographic techniques reveal such flaws as the presence of foreign objects, improper interconnecting wires, inhomogeneities in materials, improper positioning of elements, voids in the die attach material or encapsulating, etc.

 Device flaws detected by X-Ray radiographic inspection.